acdcjunior/acdcjunior.github.io/_posts/2014-12-06-java-unit-tests-dependencies-junit-hamcrest-mockito.md

 <!-- more -->

 So from time to time the snippet below proves needed.
-I'll try to keep their versions up to date.

 {% gist e333d02f5afb830aea88 %}